Why can’t you treat cystic acne like regular breakouts? Acclaimed dermatologist Dr. Howard Murad reveals the answer

 What is the best cystic acne treatment?

-The best treatment for your cystic acne ultimately depends on your personal diagnosis with a dermatologist.
+The best treatment for your cystic acne ultimately depends on your personal skincare diagnosis with a dermatologist.
 Some in-office cystic acne treatments can include a cortisone injection that targets the cyst deep below the surface where it lives to provide relief from swelling and redness.
-However, cortisone shots should be considered short-term relief, not a replacement for a consistent regimen for acne-prone skin that helps exfoliate away dead skin cells, control excess oils and balance skin.
+However, cortisone shots should be considered short-term relief, not a replacement for a consistent regimen for acne-prone skin that helps exfoliate away dead skin cells, control excess oil-gland production and balance skin.
 Dermatologists can also prescribe tretinoin (vitamin A), as well as antibiotic topicals to help wipe out bacteria and soothe the discomfort.

 What about salicylic acid and benzoyl peroxide?